UbiquityRobotics/ubiquity_buildbot/README.md

 ### Setting up a build on AWS server
 **Setting up a build machine**

+Usually when you've made changes to the image creation you want to test and/or debug it.
+This can be best done with setting up a build with AWS server manually.

 Here is how you configure an AWS instance for building a new image:

 https://aws.amazon.com -> `Sign In to the Console` -> Login with account given to you by Admin -> `EC2` -> Launch instances button dropdown -> `Launch instance from template` -> Source template: `image-build-testing` -> `Launch Instance` -> `View Launch Templates` -> Copy `Public IPv4` of your instance (if there is more of them listed, usually the latest one is the bottom of list of Type `t4g.micro` ).
 The IP is going to be something like for example: `3.129.90.191`